-Highway Priority Program: Support the use of objective criteria, including fostering economic development, to prioritize funding for state highway construction projects.
+Highway and Infrastructure Funding: Support the use of objective criteria, including fostering economic development, to prioritize funding for state highway construction projects.
 Oppose allowing the Legislature to add or substitute projects in the final construction program.
+Oppose repeal of any provisions of Act 486 of 2021.